Assistant Director, Academic and Student Affairs

 Schedule an appointment (Note: this is a request only; you will receive a confirmation or rescheduling request from me)

 Cheng joined Stanford in 2019 as the Career Services Coordinator for the Ford Dorsey Master’s in International Policy (MIP) Program.
 In that role, he managed MIPCareers, the database for career opportunities and resources for MIP students.
 As the Program Coordinator, he now provides general administrative and operational support to MIP’s student services, events, admissions, and finances.
 Prior to joining Stanford, Cheng was a Global Ambassador in Taiwan on the Taiwan-United States Sister Relations Alliance (TUSA) Scholarship Program, where his global research project focused on comparing the policies between the recycling systems of United States and Taiwan.
 Cheng holds a BA in International Business from the University of California, San Diego and is Teaching English as a Foreign Language (TEFL) Certified.

-General Course Scheduling and Maintenance, Classroom Space Reservations, Administrative and Operational Support
+Course Scheduling and Maintenance, Classroom Space Reservations, Events, Administrative and Operational Support

 Encina Hall 10G

 Patrick manages academic programs for FSI, in addition to managing the MIP capstone program: Policy Change Studio.
 Patrick joined Stanford in 2017 as a Program Coordinator for the Asia-Pacific Research Center’s China Program.
 Since 2018, Patrick has served as academic program manager at FSI, supporting FSI’s global policy internships, mentored undergraduate research, student led initiatives, field research, and research grant programs.
 He joined the MIP team in 2020 to manage the capstone program.
 Patrick holds an MA in Asian Studies from the University of California, Santa Barbara, and a BA in International Relations from the University of California, Davis.